gcgarner/IOTstack/docs/Containers/NextCloud.md

 	![Create Administrator Account](./images/nextcloud-createadminaccount.png)

-8. Create an administrator account and then click "Finish Setup".
+8. Create an administrator account and then click "Install".

 9. There is a long delay.
 In most cases, the "Recommended apps" screen appears and you can ignore the instructions in this step.
 However, if your browser returns a "Not Found" error like the following: